cafalchio/android-template/README.md

-# Tauri + React + Typescript
+# Tauri + React + Zustand + Typescript + Tailwind + SQL

-This template should help get you started developing with Tauri, React and Typescript in Vite.
+This template should help get you started developing with Tauri, React, Zustand, Tailwind, SQL and Typescript.

 ## Recommended IDE Setup